Day One: A Master Class in Mergers & Acquisitions

 - Valuation considerations as the acquirer

 In turn, synergies are the glue that hold M&A together.
-They are so important that deals that have no foreseeable synergies are very likely to destroy value in the long term.
+They are so important that M&A deals that have no foreseeable synergies are very likely to destroy value in the long term.
 Synergies become a foundation for developing strategy for post-merger integration.
 The problem is that in many transactions, executives go about the process of synergies incorrectly.
 In their attempts to stack up incremental value through synergies, they make unwise decisions and investments.
 In Day Two, we will cover the following topics on synergies:

 - The different types of synergies